Spirit of Love (Majek Fashek album): Critical reception

 The Chicago Tribune called the album "reggae with a more lively and sophisticated rhythmic sensibility."
 The Milwaukee Sentinel noted that Fashek "often resembles the young Bob Marley sometimes too closely," but praised his "charisma and spiritual fervor, supported by his band's African/reggae sound"; it listed the album as one of the 10 best of 1991.
-The Houston Chronicle also listed it as one of the best albums of 1991.
+The Houston Chronicle also listed it as one of the best albums of the year.

 The Boston Globe deemed the album "a joyous compilation of talking drums, maracas, horns and guitars."
-The Los Angeles Times concluded that Fahek "writes with character, depth and fire, but fails to stake out his own territory."
+The Los Angeles Times concluded that Fashek "writes with character, depth and fire, but fails to stake out his own territory."
 The Virginian-Pilot stated that he "mixes tunes about suffering and politics with ones about longing and love, all the while blending reggae with rock, soul and the rhythms of Africa."

 AllMusic wrote: "Seamlessly blending elements of juju with reggae, Fashek turns from imitator to innovator in a disc with so much clear-eyed enthusiasm and vision you'd think reggae was his personal invention."